RaeezAhmedMoosa/udacity-sql-deforestation-/README.md

 of the actual **SQL** code that is used for the project and the written **Report** that is to be submitted, which contains all the **SQL** code as an _Appendix_.

+## Project Information
+This is basically a simplified data analytics project which focuses on using **SQL** to analyse, manipulate and view data dealing with the issue of deforestation.
+This project consists of the **SQL** code used as queries to obtain the relevant data, and a written report where the data was used to provide feedback and analysis on deforestation.

+Briefly, I had to pretend that I was a data analyst working for a non-profit organisation which focuses on deforestation on a global, regional and country level basis.
+I had to write up a report for the organisation, and to write the report, I needed to use **SQL** to retrieve the data that was required as per the project instructions.

 ## Installation
 ### Non-GitHub Users
 If you are not familiar with GitHub, don't worry, I have got you covered.
 Just